Omnirobotic/tech-interview/README.md

 ## Goal
 Your goal is to complete all the challenges in this repository by completing the given code so that your code passes the tests.
 You will be given instructions for every question on what is expected.
+Look for "TODO"s.

 ## Structure
 Each challenge is contained in a given folder that has everything that you'll need to complete the challenge.
 Make sure to read the Readme of the question properly for details and question specific hints.